 Finding the Right Commercial Bathroom Cleaner

 You might not have any idea what separates one commercial cleaning and sanitation service from another, and that’s OK.
 But there are steps you should take and questions you should ask to make sure the company is reputable:

 - Ask for referrals if you’re not sure where to start.
 Talk to other companies about who they use and why.
 Before you hire a company, do some research on their background and reputation.
 Check the Better Business Bureau and, if you’re a member, services like Angie’s List.

 - Ask the company for a detailed description of their cleaning procedures.
 What kind of chemicals or germicides do they use?
-Does the cleaning staff have a checklist of tasks they must complete during every visit?
+Does the cleaning staff have a commercial bathroom cleaning checklist they must complete during every visit?
 Does the cleaning involve only sanitation, or does it include paper refills and trash service?

 - Make sure the company is bonded and insured.
-Any reputable company should be.
+Any reputable office restroom cleaning service should be.
 If you hire one that is not, your business could be liable for any accidents that occur during the cleaning.

 - Check to see if the company is certified by the Institute of Inspection, Cleaning and Restoration Certification.

 - Ask for a written contract that outlines - in detail - the scope of work, the frequency of visits and the agreed upon price.
 Check out this sample commercial cleaning contract.